grisha/grisha.github.com/source/_posts/2013-10-26-my-thoughts-on-wsgi.markdown

 write object every time introduces a completely unnecessary function call.

-The request object with a write() method should simply be passed in - this is how the rest of the world does it, this is how it has always worked in mod_python (cited in PEP3333 a number of times!).
+The request object with a write() method should simply be passed in.
+This is how it has always worked in mod_python (cited in PEP3333 a number of times!).

 ## Error handling